-Grows naturally and has its best development in moderately humid to very humid subtropical and tropical lowland to high-elevation climates, generally in areas with annual lows of 11 to 20 °C, annual highs of 24 to 34 °C, annual rainfall of 1200 to 6500 mm and a dry season of 7 months or less.
+Grows naturally and has its best development in moderately humid to very humid subtropical and tropical climates, generally in areas with annual lows of 11 to 20 °C, annual highs of 24 to 34 °C, annual rainfall of 1200 to 6500 mm and a dry season of 7 months or less.

 Although also found in areas with annual rainfall of less than 1200 mm, the trees are usually next to a pond, swamp or watercourse, where their roots have access to water during dry periods.

-New plants are usually grown from seed, which remain viable for up to twelve months under cool, dry storage.
+New plants are usually started from seed, which remain viable for up to twelve months under cool, dry storage.
 Performs best on loam soils of a moderately acid to neutral nature, generally with a pH of 6.0 to 7.5 and on sites with full to partial sun exposure.
 Tolerates seasonal flooding.

 There does not appear to be any records of escape and naturalisation anywhere, despite its introduction into areas outside of its native range.
 It is known to sprout root suckers, which can be a major gardening problem.

 This website is provided for general information only.
 Iplantz makes no statements, representations or warranties as to the accuracy or completeness of the content of this website and does not accept any liability to you or any other person for the information which is provided or referred to on this website.

 In particular, Iplantz does not represent or warrant that any dataset or the data it contains is accurate, authentic or complete, or suitable for your needs.
 Changes in circumstances after the time of publication may impact the accuracy of datasets and their contents.